validator/validator/README.md

    [27]: http://0.0.0.0:8888

+> [!WARNING]
-**Warning:** Future checker releases will bind by default to the address `127.0.0.1`.
+> Future checker releases will bind by default to the address `127.0.0.1`.
 Your checker deployment might become unreachable unless you use the `nu.validator.servlet.bind-address` system property to bind the checker to a different address:

     java -cp ~/vnu.jar \
         -Dnu.validator.servlet.bind-address=128.30.52.73 \